ibm-cloud-docs/security-compliance/custom-profile.md

 ## Before you begin
 {: #before-profiles}

 Before you get started, be sure that you have the required level of access to create and manage profiles.
-To manage profiles, you need the [**Editor** platform role or higher](/docs/security-compliance?topic=security-compliance-access-management).
+To manage profiles, you need the [**Writer** service role or higher](/docs/security-compliance?topic=security-compliance-access-management).

 ## Building a profile